Living in Catonsville, MD

 Catonsville is a small city located immediately west of Baltimore.
 Much of the town's economic opportunities come fromUniversity of Maryland, Baltimore County (UMBC), but it has several diverse neighborhoods with their own unique characteristics and businesses.
 Overall, though, Catonsville, Maryland, retains the feel of a college town, even though it is next to Maryland's largest city.

 Things to Do in Catonsville

 Living in Catonsville also makes it easy to visit some of Baltimore County's best parks.
 The Joseph Beuys Sculpture Park at UMBC is a particularly interesting place.
 Despite its name, you won't find traditional sculptures on the grounds.
-Instead, you get to view oak trees and rocks that have been carefully planted to create an aesthetic experience.
-It is a relaxing place to spend the afternoon.
+Instead, you get to view oak trees and rocks that have been carefully planted to create an aesthetic experience, and it is a relaxing place to spend the afternoon.

 Housing in Catonsville

 Most Catonsville real estate development has focused on building single-family homes.
-This is especially true in Catonsville neighborhoods north of the Baltimore Turnpike.
-These include heavily residential areas like Adil Meadows and Westview Park.
+This is especially true in Catonsville neighborhoods north of the Baltimore Turnpike, which include heavily residential areas like Adil Meadows and Westview Park.
 There are also plenty of stand-alone homes for sale in Catonsville's southern area near Patapsco Valley State Park.

 A higher population density around UMBC makes it necessary for many people to live in apartments and townhomes.
 While there are other multi-family buildings spread throughout Catonsville, MD, the highest concentration is near campus.